stevenloek/cosc2759-assignment-2-stevenloek/README.md

 other options would be:
 *  EC2 instance can be part of a Highly Available configuration which consists of two instances, each one running in a different AZ in the same region with its own copy of the data.
 The redundant data copies are synchronously mirrored, providing access to the data in different AZs.
 *  use a managaed service like DocumentDb or MongoDB Atlas
-*  use Amazon RDS DB instance
+*  use Amazon RDS DB instance.